ysereckissy/dotfiles/README.md

 # My dotfiles

-This repository contains the dotfiles for my systems
+This repository contains the dotfiles for my systems.
+This repository uses many vim plugins repositories as submodule.
+Please make sure you initialize and update submodules

 ## Requirements